vicharak-in/vicharak-docs/INSTALLATION-windows.md

 > :warning: You can also directly use ./make.bat to setup virtualenv on your windows terminal. \
 > Skip the following steps below if you are using ./make.bat to setup virtualenv

-Use following command to setup python virtual environment for building **vaaman-doc**.
+Use following command to setup python virtual environment for building docs.

 ```bash
 python -m pipenv update